opencv/opencv/modules/imgproc/doc/feature_detection.rst

 .. c:function:: void HoughLines( Mat& image, vector<Vec2f>& lines, double rho, double theta, int threshold, double srn=0, double stn=0 )

-    Finds lines in a binary image using standard Hough transform.
+    Finds lines in a binary image using the standard Hough transform.

-    :param image: The 8-bit, single-channel, binary source image.
-The image may be modified by the function
+    :param image: 8-bit, single-channel binary source image.
+The image may be modified by the function.

-    :param lines: The output vector of lines.
-Each line is represented by a two-element vector  :math:`(\rho, \theta)` .  :math:`\rho`  is the distance from the coordinate origin  :math:`(0,0)`  (top-left corner of the image) and  :math:`\theta`  is the line rotation angle in radians ( :math:`0 \sim \textrm{vertical line}, \pi/2 \sim \textrm{horizontal line}` )
+    :param lines: Output vector of lines.
+Each line is represented by a two-element vector  :math:`(\rho, \theta)` .  :math:`\rho`  is the distance from the coordinate origin  :math:`(0,0)`  (top-left corner of the image).  :math:`\theta`  is the line rotation angle in radians ( :math:`0 \sim \textrm{vertical line}, \pi/2 \sim \textrm{horizontal line}` ).

-    :param rho: Distance resolution of the accumulator in pixels
+    :param rho: Distance resolution of the accumulator in pixels.

-    :param theta: Angle resolution of the accumulator in radians
+    :param theta: Angle resolution of the accumulator in radians.

-    :param threshold: The accumulator threshold parameter.
-Only those lines are returned that get enough votes ( :math:`>\texttt{threshold}` )
+    :param threshold: Accumulator threshold parameter.
+Only those lines are returned that get enough votes ( :math:`>\texttt{threshold}` ).

-    :param srn: For the multi-scale Hough transform it is the divisor for the distance resolution  ``rho`` .
-The coarse accumulator distance resolution will be  ``rho``  and the accurate accumulator resolution will be  ``rho/srn`` .
-If both  ``srn=0``  and  ``stn=0``  then the classical Hough transform is used, otherwise both these parameters should be positive.
+    :param srn: For the multi-scale Hough transform, it is a divisor for the distance resolution  ``rho`` .
+The coarse accumulator distance resolution is  ``rho``  and the accurate accumulator resolution is  ``rho/srn`` .
+If both  ``srn=0``  and  ``stn=0`` , the classical Hough transform is used.
+Otherwise, both these parameters should be positive.

-    :param stn: For the multi-scale Hough transform it is the divisor for the distance resolution  ``theta``
+    :param stn: For the multi-scale Hough transform, it is a divisor for the distance resolution  ``theta`` .

-The function implements standard or standard multi-scale Hough transform algorithm for line detection.
+The function implements the standard or standard multi-scale Hough transform algorithm for line detection.
 See :func:`HoughLinesP` for the code example.

 .. index:: HoughLinesP